 Pool filters are key aspects to keeping your pool clean as well as safe to swim in.
 A variety of filters are available for your pool when it’s in use.
 However, if you don’t winterize your above-ground pool with attention and detail, this filter may crack and lead to an entirely detrimental situation for your pool.
 Disconnect plugs and valves before ice forms and expands due to pressure.

 If you have an above-ground pool, going through this winterizing process is sure to save you from a pool that crumples like a pastry.
 If you’re looking to invest in a pool, find a supplier that ensures their customers will enjoy their pools for years to come.
-Haven Spa Pool & Hearth has swimming pools for sale in the Vancouver, WA, area.
+Haven Spa Pool & Hearth has swimming pools for sale in Clackamas and the surrounding areas.
 Let us help you find a suitable pool for you and your family to enjoy in the wonderous Pacific Northwest summertime.